Reading time: 5 minutes

 However, if it is between $1.5 million and $1.6 million you can contribute up to the $100,000 annual non-concessional contribution cap.
 If your balance is between $1.4 million and $1.5 million you can only bring forward one year of non-concessional contributions which is an effective cap of $200,000.
 If your balance is less than $1.4 million it’s business as usual for non-concessional contributions i.e. you can contribute up to $100,000 in any year and access the bring forward rule and contribute up to $300,000.

-How a lump sum can affect your Age Pension
+A super lump sum may affect your Age Pension

 What you do with your lump sum after you withdraw it from superannuation may also impact income streams or your access to the Age Pension.

-The bottom line is, if you spend your lump sum – or perhaps upsize your home – then this might not impact how much Age Pension you are eligible for, whereas keeping an investing portfolio going with your superannuation lump sum, or even keeping some of it in the bank, could have an impact on your Age Pension.
+In short, if you spend your lump sum – or perhaps upsize your home – then this might not impact how much Age Pension you are eligible for.
+However keeping an investing portfolio going with your superannuation lump sum, or even keeping some of it in the bank, could have an impact on your Age Pension.

 Want to learn more about running an SMSF?